cedricomarchando/NB_LDPC_FB/README.md

 # Welcome to the c code for NB-LDPC simulation

 You can use this code to simulation NB-LDPC matrices using the Extented-Min Sum (EMS) algorithm.
  The Check Node (CN) is processed using Forward Backward(FB) algorithm.
 The FB algorithm splits CN in elementary CNs (ECN)

 # usage

 ## input argument
- there are 7 arguments
+ there are 8 arguments
  1. NbMonteCarlo     : # simulated frames
  1. NbIterMax        : # of maximum decoding iteration
  1. FileMatrix       : File name of the parity-check matrix
  1. EbN              : Eb/No (dB)
+ 1.		n_vc             : size of truncated messages from Variable to Check
- 1. NbMax            : size of truncated messages
+ 1.		n_cv			 : size of truncated messages from Check to Variable
  1. Offset           : offset correction factor (0.4 -- 1)
  1. NbOper           : Maximum number of operations for sorting